Skip to main content

 sudo eopkg it --reinstall tree

-Remove the .eopkg Files
+Remove the .eopkg files

 Before you can submit your pull request, you need to remove the .eopkg files.
 All repository packages are built by a dedicated build server from the source files provided in your pull request.